GeorgeBeshay/db-project/README.md

 ### For Adopters:
 - **Animal Browsing:** Explore available animals for adoption, filter by species, age, and location.
 - **Adoption Application:** Submit adoption applications for desired animals directly through the platform.
+- **Adoption Progress Tracking:** Monitor the status of adoption applications.

 ### For Shelter Staff:
 - **Staff Dashboard:** Manage animal listings, process adoption requests, and view applicant profiles.
 - **Shelter Profile Management:** Update shelter information, add new animals, and track adoption statuses.

 ### Common Features:
-- **User Authentication:** Secure user accounts for adopters, shelter staff and administrators.
-- **Search Functionality:** Efficiently search for animals based on specific criteria.
-- **Adoption Progress Tracking:** Monitor the status of adoption applications.
+- **Sign Up / Sign In**: Users can register or log in using their credentials.

 ## Installation